 I was just as shocked as you are when I saw these articles.
 Today I want to dive into the science behind the study to help you uncover the facts.

 Low Carb, Low Fat, High Carb, High Fat

-To be honest with you, I have never thought of any of these concepts to be important in terms of decision making.
-As far as I’m concerned, it has always been about the quality of the fuel that you feed into your body – as opposed to the ratios of your fuel.
+I have never thought of any of these concepts to be important in terms of decision making.
+As far as I’m concerned, it has always been about the quality of the fuel that you feed into your body. as opposed to the ratios of your fuel.

 First and foremost, the PURE study is a prospective study (so much so that it is right in the time).
-This means that the terms of the study were defined in advance, and then they watched the results over the course of years.
+This means that the terms of the study were defined in advance.
+Then they watched the results over the course of years.
 It also encompassed a large number of people, covering 18 different countries.